coderefinery/manuals/instructor-intro.md

 - Worrying too much (forgetting that there is a co-teacher and break time where you can discuss and plan your next step).

-- Speaking like learners should speak up with voice, instead of "answer in HackMD or discuss within your groups."
+- Speaking like learners should be able to speak up with voice, instead of "answer in HackMD or discuss within your groups."

+- Forgetting to screenshare the HackMD during Q&A time (this is the most important way learners know it is active, and thus feel a connection to the course).

 - Forgetting there are multiple ways to attend: not everyone is in a breakout room, not everyone has helpers nearby.
 Instead, use